Scientific Benefits of Light Therapy

 Promotes Healthy Skin

 Red light therapy is useful in healing the skin and treating several skin issues.
 To give you healthier and clearer skin.
 You can find a clinical study proving it's effects here.
+Refer to our Kala Glow Blog on skin-health here.
 Red Light Therapy does the following:

 - Protects and boosts new collagen production